-Students may not apply directly to a BMOS HONORS SPECIALIZATION when they apply for admission to the University.
+Students may not apply directly to a BMOS HONOURS SPECIALIZATION when they apply for admission to the University.

 After first year, students may apply for admission upon completion of first-year requirements with no failures.